Frequently Asked Questions

 No, you only need to provide dates on your application and we will organize travel movements on your behalf.

-Who can witness a statutory declaration?
+What is a statutory declaration?

 If I completed my EOI on paper, can I still complete my PR online?